jackyzha0/jackyzha0.github.io/content/thoughts/organizing system.md

 - sapling
 ---

 _Organizing System_: an [intentionally](thoughts/intentional%20arrangement.md) arranged collection of resources and the interactions they support.
 It has authoritative description and standard classification.

-It should enable interactions that allow users to achieve their [goals](thoughts/design%20goals.md).

 We organize
 - physical things (objects/artefacts)